Weirdo Guide to Dublin Pubs: Swift

 Family-friendliness: Everyone seems welcome, but there isn’t a huge amount for non-theatrical kids to do

-Pub-crawl-ability: High – Temple Bar if you are a masochist, but other, better options within a short walk include Mooney’s of Abbey Street, The Palace Bar, Piper’s Corner, Bowes, Mulligan’s and The Confession Box; also near The Silver Penny if you need a ‘Spoons
+Pub-crawl-ability: High – Temple Bar if you are a masochist, but other, better options within a short walk include Mooney’s of Abbey Street, The Palace Bar, Piper’s Corner, Bowes, The Oval Bar, Mulligan’s and The Confession Box; also near The Silver Penny if you need a ‘Spoons

 Local sites of note: Abbey Theatre, Gate Theatre, The Spire, NATIONAL WAX MUSEUM, GPO, Ha’Penny Bridge, Trinity College